 Staff retention is a priority at Upward Trend Academy, and it will begin with our unique interview process.
 We value our staff and know they are essential to the success of our organization.
 We also have the benefit of understanding human behavior and how to increase desired behaviors.
 We have created a systemic staff reinforcement system so we can make sure our staff always feel heard, appreciated, and valued.
 We are proud to have most of our staff stay with us at least one year before outgrowing us and going on to new ventures.

 Research shows students make more growth in a small group setting compared to a 1:1 setting (Kilpatrick, 2015).
 To align with our priority to utilize evidence-based procedures, we want to ensure our instructional design creates the best environment for learning and aligns with what research shows is effective.
 Our team works hard to group students together with similar ages and needs.
 Sometimes students need some 1:1 support throughout the day, and of course, we will work that in throughout the day as needed and depending on the activity.

-Not at this time.
-Students are placed into various learning groups throughout the day based on skill level, instructional needs and age.
+Students are grouped together by similar ages and maturity levels.
+However, they are not grouped by grade. .
+Students are placed into various learning groups throughout the day based on skill level, instructional needs, and age.
 They will progress by grade on paper, but it will not be the focus of their day.